AnVillab99/aws1/README.md

 > mvn clean install
 >
 then execute the client file on target, or on the target/classes en folder execute on cmd:
-> jar cfe AWS-1.jar Client *
+> mvn package
-then:
+then on the target folder:
-> java -jar AWS-1.jar
+> java -jar ClientAWS.jar numeroDeHilosAProbar

 Images showing the precoess are found on the evidence pdf file.